gtech-mulearn/Top-100-Coders/profile/mruduljohnmathews@mulearn.md

 - Kerala's tech scene is a fusion of tradition and innovation.
 It's not just about coding; it's about a unique blend of culture, history, and technology.
 Startups like TinkerSpace showcase this fusion, making learning an enriching experience.
 Kerala's tech events are hands-on, emphasizing practical skills and real-world problem-solving.
 - Govt of Kerala , encourages startups by providing them with the facikities for incubation and seed money for its development through systems like Kerala Startup Mission , IEDC Kerala etc.
 - Kerala is one among the biggest Tech Hubs in India and has the potential to become The Biggest Tech Hub in India.
 Both Private and Public sectors show great progress in the past decade in Tech Ecosystem of Kerala.

+#### History of Open Source Contributions:

+- I have been a part of the team in my school days which helped in the development of IT@School Ubuntu Updated Version for Kerala State Syllabus Students
+- I have a developed a shell ui for an open source handwriting development project
+#### Highly Used Software Tools:

+- Programming Languages: Proficient in Python, C, C++, and JavaScript.
+- Web Development: Skilled in HTML, CSS, and JavaScript, and experienced in working with frameworks such as React and Express.
+- Databases: Proficient in working with MySQL, PostgreSQL, MongoDB, and Firebase.
+- Version Control: Familiar with Git for version control.
+- Cloud Services: Experienced with Azure and Google Cloud Platform (GCP).
+- Web Design: Skilled in using tools like Photoshop, Illustrator, Figma, and Adobe XD.
+- Mobile App Development: Proficient in developing mobile applications using Flutter.
+- Machine Learning and AI: Experienced in working with OpenCV, Pandas, YOLO, TensorFlow, and Colab for machine learning and AI projects.

 #### Certifications